hyperspacedev/hyperspace-classic/README.md

 ## Licensing

 The Hyperspace project itself is licensed under the GNU Lesser General Public License, though some components are licensed under other free-software licenses such as the MIT License and GNU GPL.

+## Contribute

+Currently, there aren't any said rules for Hyperspace just yet on committing and submitting pull requests.

+If you want to aid the project in other ways, consider supporting the project on [Patreon](https://patreon.com/marquiskurt).